EtherNeil/Research-Discovery/README.md

 ## Objectives

 1. **Search, select, and read relevant scientific articles**
-   - Explore academic sources (IEEE, ACM, Google Scholar, etc.)
+   - Explore academic sources (ResearchGate, ...)
-   - Understand existing work on offline-first POS, data synchronization, and Bayesian-based conflict detection.
+   - Understand existing work on the topic

 2. **Compose a concise state-of-the-art (about 3 pages)**
    - Provide a structured and critical overview of the topic:
      - Introduction
-     - Thematic sections (synchronization offline-first, conflict resolution, security/fraud detection)
+     - Thematic sections
      - Conclusion
    - Integrate approximately 4–5 references if it’s tied to the final-year project theme.